JC5671/Commission-Work-Accounting-Application/README.md

   1. **Significant database changes (retrain load factor > 20%)**
      - If 20% or more of the entries have changed, the model is retrained to ensure accurate predictions.
-     - Predictions for all entries are then generated and cached.
-The predictions for the requested IDs are returned.
+     - All predictions are then generated and cached, and the predictions for the requested IDs are returned.

   2. **First-time startup or after `ML_MODEL.reset()`**
      - The method attempts to load a saved model from `model.pkl`.
      - If no model exists, a full training run is performed.
-     - All predictions are generated and cached, and the predictions for the requested IDs are returned.
+     - All predictions are then generated and cached, and the predictions for the requested IDs are returned.

   3. **Normal operation: Predict only what is necessary**
      - Only IDs not present in the prediction cache are predicted.